In this article:

 1. Increase your water intake

-2. Try oral rehydration therapy for immediate relief
+2. Try ORS for immediate relief

 ORS stands for oral rehydration solution which helps restore lost electrolytes in the body to avoid dehydration and low blood pressure.
 It is recommended as the first-line treatment for diarrhea by WHO.